Angry Birds Trilogy: Gameplay

+Release

+Angry Birds Trilogy was released for Xbox 360, PlayStation 3 and on Nintendo 3DS on September 25, 2012, in North America and September 28 in Europe.
+The game was released on Wii and Wii U consoles on August 13, 2013, in North America and on August 16 in Europe.
+The game was released for the PlayStation Vita in October 2013.

 Reception

-IGN's Lucas M. Thomas noted the enhanced visuals and its extras, but was unfavorable on the motion controls, as opposed to the standard controls, and the price tag.
+Lucas M. Thomas, writing for IGN, noted the enhanced visuals and its extras, but was unfavorable on the motion controls, as opposed to the standard controls, and the price tag.
 "If you've already spent your $2.97 before [...] just go back to your iPhone.
-If unhealthily addicted to all things Angry Birds though, feel free to pick up this package.".
+If unhealthily addicted to all things Angry Birds though, feel free to pick up this package."
 The latter remark was also made by Ron DelVillano of Nintendo Life.
-Robert Workman of GameZone panned the 3DS version, comparably to the home console versions and the original mobile one, regarding the design as underwhelming and effects as "minimal".
+Robert Workman of GameZone criticized the 3DS version, comparably to the home console versions and the original mobile one, regarding the design as underwhelming and effects as "minimal".
 Dan Whitehead of Eurogamer decried the Kinect feature on the Xbox 360 version, calling it worse than the gameplay on the mobile versions, and slightly worse than the PlayStation Move.